 What is the best-used car to buy in 2020?

 Considering its 2020 and you need to be in sync with all the latest features and technology that is currently there in the cars.
 While looking through the second-hand cars, you should also prefer some modern-day features if budget is not a constraint.
 You can easily get cars which are 2-3 years older and have the same features as their current new models.
 For example, there has been no major upgrade in the current generation of MS Swift that you see above!

 What is the most reliable 10-year-old car?

 It completely depends on your budget and choice.
-However, there were some gems that existed in the Indian market and if you score one of them in a good condition, you will never doubt buying a used car again!
-Used cars have been an absolute favourite arena for enthusiasts as they get great cars at a cheaper price and can modify to tune them according to their needs!
+However, there were some gems that existed in the Indian market and if you score one of them in a good condition, you will never doubt buying a second-hand vehicle again!
+Used cars have been an absolute favourite arena for enthusiasts as they get great four-wheelers at a cheaper price and can modify to tune them according to their needs!

 Should I buy a used car from a dealer?

 Used cars bought from anywhere in the market need careful inspection.
 No matter how trustworthy your dealer may be, we strongly suggest you get your vehicle inspected before you make the final deal.
 However, buying from a dealership might cost you a bit high as compared to an individual seller as they might offer you a warranty in most cases.